johnwargo/word-clock-neomatrix-wifi-desktop/docs/assembly.md

 ## Assembly Instructions

-[ ] Cut three lengths of stranded wire (22ga or so) to a length of 4 inches.
-You can make them all the same color, but I wouldn't.
+- [ ] Cut three lengths of stranded wire (22ga or so) to a length of 4 inches.
+You can use the same color for all, but I wouldn't (because this will just get confusing later on if you do).
 Instead, use three separate colors; I used red and black (for my 5V connection [red] and ground [black] wire) plus one other color.

 Solder the components together